hermannsorgel/Logseq-Slasher/README.md

 2. After deleting the current page, Logseq jumps to the journal/home page — while I usually prefer to return to the previous page.
 3. If a page was created from another block with `[[syntax]]`, removing the page won't remove that block — it becomes an orphan, a regular text node.

-This plugin adds a `/delete this pageּ` command that solves exactly these issues:
+This plugin adds a `/delete this page` command that solves exactly these issues:

 1. Deletes the current page.
 2. Jumps to the previous page.